Iongshiba/trifuse-lwdetr/README.md

 We utilize the fusion feature of HiFuse architecture to fuse Global features and Local features for small image size (224):

-- Global Block: utilize the parallel computing and temporal feature extracting of Transformer blocks to capture long distance dependencies, hence the name Global.
+- Global Block: utilize parallel computing and temporal feature extraction of Transformer blocks to capture long distance dependencies, hence the name Global.
-- Local Block: utilize the inductive bias of Convolution blocks to extract small features that are "invisible" to Transformer.
+- Local Block: utilize the inductive bias of Convolution blocks to extract small features that are "invisible" to Transformers.
-- HFF Block: fuse features map from Global and Local blocks.
+- HFF Block: fuse features maps from Global and Local blocks.

 ### Head

 End-to-end Object Detection has recently received its attention due to the emergence of DETR.
-Therefore, we hypothesize that by fusing the rich feature maps from each stage of HFF blocks (using C2f block from YOLOv8) combine with a light-weight variant of DETR, the result will be promising.
+Therefore, we hypothesize that by fusing the rich feature maps from each stage of HFF blocks (using the C2f block from YOLOv8) combined with a lightweight variant of DETR, the result will be promising.

-- We cut one stage of HiFuse making it contains only 3 HFF blocks, hence "TriFuse", then we utilize the architecture from LW-DETR which extracts feature maps at each stage from TriFuse and fuse them using C2f block from YOLOv8.
+- We cut one stage of HiFuse, making it contain only three HFF blocks, hence "TriFuse", then we utilize the architecture from LW-DETR which extracts feature maps at each stage from TriFuse and fuse them using C2f block from YOLOv8.
-- The whole process is and End-to-End Detection, hence no hand-crafted anchor boxes is required, we use learnable queries instead (stated in DETR).
+- The whole process is an End-to-End Detection model; hence, no hand-crafted anchor boxes are required, we use learnable queries instead (stated in DETR).
-- The research is reaching final state, final results coming soon...
+- The research is reaching its final stage; final results coming soon.

 ### Training